Categories: Law

 Driving a large commercial truck is no easy job.
 It takes focus, skill, and responsibility.
 One wrong move from a truck driver can lead to major consequences.
 With thousands of pounds in motion, even a small mistake can become a life-changing event.
-That’s why safety laws in the trucking industry are strict, especially when it comes to drug and alcohol use.
+That’s why safety trucking laws are strict, especially when it comes to drug and alcohol use.

 When substance use is involved, the danger increases significantly.
 It not only puts the truck driver at risk but also endangers everyone else on the road.
 Many legal questions come up after an accident caused by a truck driver impairment.
 Victims, families, and even other drivers want to know what happens next and how laws are enforced.